cronaline/AuditQueryGenerator/README.md

 - **_GeneradorCifrasAuditoria.ipynb_** : which takes as parameters which tables we are going to analize, and which quality rules we are checking.
    As we need to take some screenshots as evidence of the execution of this queries, it generates a new notebook with code written in Scala and spark.
 Which contains all the requiered queries
-   It is writeen in Python
+   It is written in Python using the jupyter's notebook API

 - **_auditoria_notebook.ipynb_** : This notebook is created after the execution of GeneradorCifrasAuditoria.ipynb and contains all requiered queries.
    This notebook contains code written in Scala and Spark